MatteoTorba21/Insurance_Project/README.md

 Files and Resources

-MATLAB Code: Comprehensive scripts for stochastic simulations, including Geometric Brownian Motion and Monte Carlo simulations.
+INSURANCE_MATLAB_CODE: Comprehensive scripts for stochastic simulations, including Geometric Brownian Motion and Monte Carlo simulations.

 Excel: Detailed calculations and tables supporting the deterministic approach.

-Project Report: A thorough document outlining the methodologies, results, and discussions of the project.
+InsuranceProject_Report: A thorough document outlining the methodologies, results, and discussions of the project.